olivesgatech/Contrastive-Explanations/README.md

 **Code Acknowledgements** :  The code is built on Grad-CAM.
 We use the implementation of **https://github.com/1Konny/gradcam_plus_plus-pytorch** as our base code.
 Specifically, Recognition/utils.py and Recognition/gradcam.py are adapted.
 For the application of Image Quality Assessment, we use pretrained networks and network architecture from **https://github.com/lidq92/WaDIQaM**.
 Specifically, Image Quality Assessment/IQA.py and Image Quality Assessment/checkpoints are used.

-**Citation** : Prabhushankar, Mohit, et al. "Contrastive explanations in neural networks."
-2020 IEEE International Conference on Image Processing (ICIP).
-IEEE, 2020.
+**Citation** : Prabhushankar, M., Kwon, G., Temel, D., & AlRegib, G. (2020, October).
+Contrastive explanations in neural networks.
+In 2020 IEEE International Conference on Image Processing (ICIP) (pp. 3289-3293).
+IEEE.

 **Bibtex** : @inproceedings{prabhushankar2020contrastive,
   title={Contrastive explanations in neural networks},